|

 disappeared into the coarse cloth of her saliva-stained gag.

-"I always keep my promises," Lady Jane vowed, then turned and walked
+"I always keep my promises," Lady Jane vowed, then turned and

-away, down the dark corridor.
+walked away, down the dark corridor.

-Marie sighed in despair, knowing that eventually her aching toes and
+Marie sighed in despair, knowing that eventually her aching toes

-tire, and her full weight would settle on the ridge of the bar already
+on the ridge of the bar already cleaving her crotch.
+It

-cleaving her crotch.
-It was going to be a long day.
+was going to be a long day.

 SAM's WAR